rohank36/mas/README.md

     - llms have all the information in the internet and the ability to find new information.
     - the question becomes whether it can find the right information.
         - whether the swarm can find the right niche information, piece it together, and find patterns
+        - the information you need is likely in PDFs (from company edgar annuals), legislation, news etc OR
+        - in what key people in the center are saying (both explicitly and implicitly), doing (deals, bills etc)
+        - look at what doesn't make sense -> that is usually where the key is.
+Pattern recognition.
     - input to the model: a public company and it's current stock price. output: the forecasted stock price + the swarm's evidence/reasoning.

 find the center and watch them